Creating-Code-CC/Momo-for-Python/README.md

   2. pip install pyaudio
   3. pip install google-api-python-client # This one to be done in your project directory

-  Our project's Adroid Debug Bridge needs to have the same version as our WSL the accompanying adb files meet the compatible version requirements
+  Your project's Adroid Debug Bridge needs to have the same version as our WSL the accompanying adb files meet the compatible version requirements

   USEFULL LINKS